IgorXVI/dynamodb-crud-api-gateway/README.md

-### Setup do ambiente local
+### Local environment setup

-Abrir o terminal na raíz do repositório e executar esses comandos (necessário ter nodejs e npm instalados):
+Open the terminal at the root of the repository and run these commands (you must have nodejs and npm installed):

 1 - `npm i`